Update: Are you trying to recover your poems? In April 2018, Poetry.com appeared to have stopped working.

-I’m not sure what happened to Poetry.com, but if you try and load the site now, you will see the following error:
+I’m not sure what happened to the original Poetry.com, but if you tried to visit the site in the past, you would have seen the following error:

 “Error establishing a database connection”

-This is actually incredibly easy to fix, and the fact that it has remained there for 3 months now leads me to beleive that Poetry.com has been abandoned, taking all of the poems posted there with it.
+This is actually incredibly easy to fix, and the fact that it has remained there for years leads me to believe that Poetry.com has been abandoned, taking all of the poems posted there with it.

 How to Recover Your Poems